 by Mike Ratliff

-42 Therefore, stay awake, for you do not know on what day your Lord is coming.
-(Matthew 24:42 ESV)
+42 “Therefore be on the alert, for you do not know which day your Lord is coming.
+Matthew 24:42 (NASB)

 I know that I am a finite person who is incapable of knowing everything.
 I know this very well.
 I also know that it is impossible for any of us finite individuals to possess the knowledge with certainty of future events.
 I am fully aware of this so I am not making predictions here or saying that I know for certain that eschatological events are going to happen any day now.
 No, I am not saying that.
 No, but what I am saying, and have been saying for quite some time, is that unless God grants us a revival, the Church will continue with its tailspin into apostasy and we will be in for a very rough period of spiritual darkness and possible persecution.
 The move from Christian orthodoxy into the many forms of apostasy we are seeing is not just an American phenomenon, but is worldwide.
 Religious tolerance is so close to becoming a requirement nearly everywhere.
 When this happens, there will be no room for the exclusivity of the Gospel of our Lord Jesus Christ.
 Oh, there will still be the Church and there will still be Christians, but real Christians will be persecuted, underground, and second-class citizens everywhere.
 This is the reality of enforced religious tolerance.

 What does this tell us?
 I believe that this could be either another period in history in which the church must go underground for cleansing by the Lord or it could be what must happen that leads up to our Lord’s return.
 In any case, our Lord gave us instructions.